 The following is a summary of the types of disc herniations:

 - Disc sequestration: A disc extrusion that breaks off and seeps into the spinal canal (epidural space)

 The most common symptom of cervical disc herniation is typically neck pain.
 Tears in the disc can be painful and when the herniation is large enough to place physical compression onto nerves (root) causes or the spinal cord an inflammatory process (radiculitis/myelopathy) is activated that leads to further pain.
 Pain can be on one side or both sides of the neck with a cervical disc herniation.
-Pain may refer from the neck into the shoulder, between the shoulder blades and down the arm to the fingers.
+Pain may radiate from the neck into the shoulder, between the shoulder blades and down the arm to the fingers.
 Numbness and tingling are common and muscle weakness may result as the condition progresses.